Accompanied driving

 Registration with an approved driving school

 The driving school completes the application for a driving licence and indicates accompanied driver status on the application.
-After the candidate signs it, the driving school sends the application to the 'Driving Licence Office' of the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA), along with the following documents:
+You, as the candidate, must sign the application which is then sent to the 'Driving Licence Office' of the National Society of Automotive Traffic (Société nationale de circulation automobile - SNCA), along with the following documents:

 • a recent passport photograph (taken from the front) in 45 × 35 mm format;

-• a medical certificate from within the past 3 months, established on an official form, issued by an authorised general practitioner and/or internist in Luxembourg, certifying that the candidate has the requisite physical and mental abilities;
+• a medical certificate less than 3 months old, issued by an authorised general practitioner and/or internist in Luxembourg, certifying that you have the requisite physical and mental abilities;

-• a tax stamp of EUR 30 attached by the driving school;
+• a tax stamp of EUR 30 to be attached by the driving school;

-• the signature of a guardian if the applicant is not yet 18 at the time of application and a copy of their identity document;
+• the signature of a guardian if you are not yet 18 at the time of application and a copy of their identity document;

-• a copy of a valid ID card/passport, to formally identify the applicant;
+• a copy of your valid ID card/passport, to formally identify you;

 • the name and driving licence number of the accompanying driver;